cryptlib/cryptlib/README.md

 # cryptlib Security Toolkit - Official Site

-cryptlib is a security toolkit focused on long-term stability and realiability that implements a wide range of protocols including S/MIME and PGP/OpenPGP secure messaging, SSL/TLS and SSH secure sessions, a full range of CA services such as CMP, SCEP, RTCS, OCSP, SCVP and TSP, and secure authentication
+cryptlib is a security toolkit focused on long-term stability and reliability that implements a wide range of protocols including S/MIME and PGP/OpenPGP secure messaging, SSL/TLS and SSH secure sessions, a full range of CA services such as CMP, SCEP, RTCS, OCSP, SCVP and TSP, and secure authentication